 At IAS, we have extensive experience in assisting Americans with moving to England, Ireland, Scotland, and Wales, whether it be to work, invest, study or live with family.
-As such, we have devised the following advice for those US citizens who are now seriously thinking of taking the leap across the Atlantic and answered some of the questions that we’ve already received from some of our American cousins in the wake of the referendum results.
+It’s important to gain as much information about moving to England before you make the leap from the USA.
+As such, we have devised the following advice for those US citizens who are now seriously thinking of taking the leap across the Atlantic and moving to the UK.
+They’ve answered some of the questions that we’ve already received from some of our American cousins in the wake of the referendum results.

-If you’re thinking about moving to England and are looking for UK immigration advice, get in touch with our team.
+If you’re thinking about moving from the USA to the UK and are looking for UK immigration advice, get in touch with our team.

 If you are a US citizen and you are looking to move to the UK to stay for six months or longer, you will need to obtain the relevant visa.
 This needs careful consideration and the right immigration advice that takes into account your situation in its entirety in order to get the type of visa that applies most closely to you and your reasons for moving.
 This may be because of work, family, study or investment.
 You will need to apply for whichever visa type you legally need for the purpose of your proposed UK move.

-As a general rule, you will be able to move to the UK providing you meet the visa requirements for your chosen visa category.
+As a general rule, you will be able to move to the UK providing you meet the visa requirements for US citizens to live in England, Ireland, Scotland or Wales within your chosen visa category.
 We have summarised the most common of these below, and there is further information on each category contained elsewhere on our website.

 If you have family or a relative living in the UK with either British Citizenship, settlement or asylum status then you may be able to apply for a Family of a Settled Person Visa.
 This entitles you to move to the UK for a period of six months or more.
 You can actually stay for up to 33 months, at which point you can then extend your visa.
 The requirements for this type of UK family Visa are, however, quite stringent.
 They require you to be over 18, and to be able to prove that your relationship with the person you will be joining is genuine and legally recognised, that you will remain living with the person during your stay and that they have adequate space for you to live.
 As with the majority of UK visas, you will also have to demonstrate a solid understanding of English.